-We can see that TiDE, PatchTST and DLinear are much better than the other baselines in all datasets.
 Further, we outperform DLinear significantly in all settings except for horizon 192 in ETTh1 where the performances are equal.
 This shows the value of the additional non-linearity in our model.
+In some datasets like Weather and ETTh1, N-HiTS performs similar to TiDE and PatchTST for horizon 96, but fails to uphold the performance for longer horizons.
 In all datasets except Weather, we either outperform PatchTST or perform within its statistical significance for most horizons.
-In the Weather dataset, PatchTST peforms the best for horizons 96-336 while our model is the most performant for horizon 720.
+In the Weather dataset, PatchTST peforms the best for horizon 96-336 while our model is the most performant for horizon 720.
 In the biggest dataset (Traffic), we significantly outperform PatchTST in all settings.
 For instance, for horizon 720 our prediction is 10.6% better than PatchTST in MSE.
+We provide additional results in Appendix B.1 including a comparison with the S4 model (Gu et al.) in Table 6.